dmentipl/plonk/CONTRIBUTING.md

 ### Make a release

-First, increase the version number in `__init__.py`, and commit the change with a message like "Bump version to v0.3.1".
+First, increase the version number in `__init__.py`, and update the `CHANGELOG.md` adding a heading like `[v0.3.1] - yyyy-mm-dd` under "Unreleased" heading.
+Then commit the change with a message like "Bump version to v0.3.1".

 Then, make a new release on GitHub at <https://github.com/dmentipl/plonk/releases>.
 The title and tag should both be like "v0.3.1" which corresponds to the Plonk version number.
+Copy in the changes from the `CHANGELOG.md`.
 This creates a git tag for the commit, and generates a GitHub release with downloadable source as a tar.gz file.

 ### PyPI and pip